ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 context.Seal().
 The aad might be the entire "transcript" between the client and aggregator.]

-[OPEN ISSUE: Is it safe to generate the proof once, then secret-share between each (leader, helper) pair?
-Probably not in general, but maybe for Prio?]

-[OPEN ISSUE: allow server to send joint randomness in UploadStartResp, and then enforce uniqueness via double-spend state or something else (see issue#48).]

-[TODO: Encrypt the leader's share as well, as discussed in issue#69.]

-The leader responds to well-formed requests to `[leader]/upload_finish` with status 200 and an empty body.
+The leader responds to well-formed requests to `[leader]/upload` with status 200 and an empty body.
 Malformed requests are handled as described in
 {{pa-error-common-aborts}}.

 ## Collect {#pa-collect}